-- What do Internship credits fulfill?
+- What degree requirements do internship credits fulfill?

-- How many credits of the Internship course can I take?
+- How many credits of the internship course can I take?

 - What do I do first!?

-- What does the Internship course involve?
+- What are the internship course requirements?

-- Engaged Citizenship Common Experience (ECCE): The Internship course can fulfill your ECCE Engagement and/or ECCE Elective requirements.
+- Engaged Citizenship Common Experience (ECCE): The internship course can fulfill your ECCE Engagement and/or ECCE Elective requirements.

-- General Elective: If you have all of your general education and major requirements completed, but still need additional credits to reach the 120 that is required to graduate, the Internship course can be used as a general elective.
+- General Elective: If you have all of your general education and major requirements completed, but still need additional credits to reach the 120 that is required to graduate, the internship course can be used as a general elective.

-- University Requirement: If you are under a UIS catalog prior to 2007 the Internship Course can be used to fulfill your University Requirement
+- University Requirement: If you are under a UIS catalog prior to 2007 the internship Course can be used to fulfill your University Requirement

 - Please note: students under UIS catalogs prior to 2007 who are fulfilling University Requirements are required to work 40 hours for every credit.
 For example, 8 credits = 320 hours.